Motlow State Community College

 - Whom do I discuss my course selections with when I can't contact my advisor?

-- How do I sign up for the COMPASS test?
+- How do I sign up for the ACCUPLACER test?

 - How much does the COMPASS test cost?